JimKnopfIoT/27C-EEPROM-case/README.md

 # 27C EEPROM case
-3D printable case for 27C EEPROM Chips, created with Rhino 6.
+3D printable enclosure for 27C EEPROM Chips, created with Rhino 6.

 #### 3D Case
 The enclosure consists of 2 parts which are clamped together (no screws).
 There are cases for up to 5 Chips.